Dolgubon/LibLazyCrafting/README.md

-# What does LibLazyCrafting do, and why should you use it?
+# What does LibLazyCrafting (LLC) do, and why should you use it?
+Overall, the main goals are to simplify crafting for addons, while providing a common framework to avoid conflicts.

 * Allows addons to **create and upgrade and even enchant** a piece of gear or create other crafting items with just one function
 * Allows addons to request items to be crafted anywhere, not just at the relevant crafting station - **negating the need for code to handle crafting events**
 * Various abstractions to the game crafting API to make it easier to ask for what you want, including **obviating the need to deal with the interaction between pattern index, material indexes, and material quantity**